Legally Betting On The NFL Playoffs

 If you are looking to bet on the NFL Playoffs, there are numerous licensed offshore sportsbooks you can use.
 These sites feature betting lines on all the Playoff games including point spread bets, moneyline bets, totals, parlays, props and futures.
 Individual prop bets are a great way of expanding your betting options per games.
 The NFL postseason is often full of surprises, and favored teams do not always come out the victor.
 That is why it is crucial to do your research before placing your wagers.
 If you are unsure on which team to bet on, prop bets are often an easier route to more concrete wagers.

 First things first—the NFL Playoffs are a single elimination tournament to determine who goes to the Super Bowl.
 4 division champions from each conference are seeded 1-4 based on their win-loss-tie records.
 There are also 2 Wild Card spots for teams with the best records under the top 4, creating a total of 12 total Playoff teams.
 The top 2 seeded teams in each conference clinch a first-round bye.
-This year, the Playoff teams are:
+Last year, the Playoff teams were:

 New England Patriots (1st seed)